-What Jesus implied in John 10:30 is seen by the immediate reaction of the unbelieving Jews: “[they] picked up stones to stone him” (v 31).
-This was “for blasphemy, because you, a mere man, claim to be God.” (v 32) They understood that He was referring to His Divinity.
-They knew what He meant goes beyond unity in thought and purpose.
+What Jesus implied in John 10:30 is seen by the immediate reaction of the unbelieving Jews: “[they] picked up stones to stone him” (v.
+31).
+This was “for blasphemy, because you, a mere man, claim to be God” (v.
+32).
+They understood that He was referred to His Divinity.
+They knew what He meant was beyond unity in thought and purpose.

-That “one in fellowship” is implied in Jh 17:21 or “one in purpose” in 1Cor.
-3:6 does not have any relevance to its usage in Jh.
-10:30.
+That “one in fellowship” is implied in John 17:21 or “one in purpose” in 1Cor.
+3:6 does not have any relevance to its usage in John 10:30.
 Context decides the usage of “hen.”
 Thus, a scholar noted:

-To bolster its claims, John Calvin was quoted saying: “The ancients made a wrong use of [Jh.
-10:30] to prove that Christ is … of the same essence with the Father.
-For Christ does not argue about the unity of substance, but about the agreement which he has with the Father.”
-(Commentary on the Gospel According to John, 24)
+To bolster its claims, the brochure quotes John Calvin saying: “The ancients made a wrong use of [John 10:30] to prove that Christ is … of the same essence with the Father.
+For Christ does not argue about the unity of substance, but about the agreement which he has with the Father” (Commentary on the Gospel According to John, 24).

-Apparently, the “ancients” Calvin referred to were the Nicene fathers, yet a look at the whole of his exegesis flies in the face of Watchtower agenda.
+Apparently, the “ancients” Calvin was referring to were the Nicene fathers and the whole of his exegesis flies in the face of Watchtower Christology.
 In the same work, he stated that Jesus declared His Deity through His miracles:

 Forcefully argued?
 No one who reads that passage would draw such a conclusion.
-In fact, Jesus repeats His original declaration in a slightly different manner: He cites Psalm 82:6 to establish that if Scripture was not in error for calling mortals “gods,” then there is no error in calling the One whom God consecrated and sent into the world ‘the Son of God’ (v 35-36).
-He said: “the Father is in me and I in him” (v37-39).
+In fact, Jesus repeats His original declaration in a slightly different manner.
+He cites Psalm 82:6 to establish that if Scripture was not in error for calling mortals “gods,” then there is no error in calling the One whom God consecrated and sent into the world ‘the Son of God’ (v 35-36).
+He said: “the Father is in me and I in him” (vv.
+37-39).